 Who does not like healthy sweets?
-We know sugar is not good for us but there are alternative sweeteners that are more healthy.
+We know sugar is not good for us, but there are alternative sweeteners that are more healthy.

 Sweet things are delicious and are part of many occasions, whether as a birthday cake, dessert, or just as a little snack in between.
 However, sugar is not harmless: you can find it in many processed foods, including savory items such as chips and finished products.
 It quickly gets into the bloodstream after consumption and raises the blood sugar level.
 However, this drops rapidly, and the appetite comes back.
 There are also discussions on whether sugar can make addicted.
 If you want to snack on healthy sweets, use alternative sweeteners.

 If we assume that carbohydrates, i.e. (complex) sugars, are our most important “fuel,” we are talking about natural sweetness, as not only fruits but also root vegetables contain it.
-Of course, we also need the other flavors as well, like sour, salty, bitter.
-Sometimes more sometimes less.
+Of course, we also need other flavors as well, like sour, salty, and bitter.
+Sometimes more, sometimes less.
 With a mindful, natural way of life and diet, your sense of taste reveals what your body needs right now.